 - Completion of a career-focused experience plan in the areas of teaching, extension, and research

-- Completion of written and oral preliminary examinations (conducted by candidate’s program of study committee)
+- Completion of written and oral preliminary examinations (conducted by candidate’s academic plan committee)

-- Completion of final oral examination and defense of dissertation (conducted by candidate’s program of study committee)
+- Completion of final oral examination and defense of dissertation (conducted by candidate’s academic plan committee)

-- PhD students are required to meet with all graduate faculty prior to establishing their POS committee
+- PhD students are required to meet with all graduate faculty prior to establishing their academic plan committee

-- PhD students in Agricultural Education are required to spend at least one academic year on campus
+- PhD students in Agricultural Education are required to spend a minimum of two academic terms on the Ames campus in residence.

 For a specialization in Agricultural Extension Education, click here